 These fees are not large numbers.
 But they still add up, month after month, if you are investing regularly.

 We can imagine a scenario when you invest every month 5000 CHF.
 1000 CHF goes to Swiss shares, and 4000 CHF goes to foreign shares.
 Here is what you are going to pay:

 - 810 CHF after ten years

-Per month, it does not seem like much, but after ten years, you have wasted close to 1000 CHF.
+It does not seem like much per month, but you have wasted close to 1000 CHF after ten years.
 If we can, it is better to avoid paying these kinds of taxes.